nehahonrao/challenge_php_guestbook/README.md

 DAY 1:

-1.Done with creation on two classes and store properties like title,message,name and date.
+1.Done with creation of two classes and store properties like title,message,name and date.

 2.Learn how to store content in file with file_put_contents().